Endometrial Ablation (cont.)

 - What is the outlook after endometrial ablation?

 - Find a local Obstetrician-Gynecologist in your town

-What is the outlook after endometrial ablation?
+What are the risks and complications of endometrial ablation?

 Viewers share their comments